-Building robust, web-based applications backed by solid software practices
+Building a robust, web-based application backed by well-grounded software practices

 Data Engineering Case Study

-Our DE team recently delivered a web-based, client-facing application that is now used in the client’s daily underwriting workflow – allowing the client to receive case data and deliver model scores through API requests.
+Recently, our team delivered a web-based, client-facing application that is now used in the daily underwriting workflow – allowing the client to receive case data and provide model scores through API requests.
 In this case study, we explore the many design decisions and technical expertise that made it possible to build and integrate a non-trivial underwriting solution within a short timeframe.
-This is the software development and deployment cycle in action, customized to align with the evolving insurance industry and our client’s specific needs.
+This process is the software development and deployment cycle in action, customized to align with the evolving insurance industry and our client's specific needs.